benibela/firefox-stuff/README.md

 * daily_wtf_comment_reveal: shows the hidden comments on thedailywtf
 * md5patch: patch for Greasemonkey to add a md5 function to it
 * skrupel: helper script for the German scifi browser game Skrupe
+* webscraper: the Xidelscript, script to create a webscraping template by selected stuff on a web page

 Plugin
 -------------